kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Unrestricted.md

 ## Endar Spire

-*Before beginning, disable VSync in Advanced Graphics Options if you are using the Rubble DLZ on Endar Spire.
+*Before beginning, disable V-Sync in Advanced Graphics Options if you are using the Rubble DLZ on Endar Spire.
 This makes the DLZ more consistent.*

 ### Character Creation
 - Male/Female Scoundrel - Custom Character